Bitstamp Review

 - Complete the CAPTCHA and accept the terms of service.

 - Check your email for the confirmation link.
-It arrived within 2 minutes in my testing.
+It typically arrives within 2 minutes.
 Check spam if needed.

 Step 2: Verify Your Identity (10-30 minutes active, then waiting)